-White collar employment is by far the most common type of employment for residents of all six areas, as shown in Figure E.10:
+White collar employment is by far the most common type of employment for residents of all six areas, as shown in Figure E.10.
+Well over half of the employed population of all areas except Ashmont-Fields Corner are categorized as white collar.